jjgraphix/KlipperSettingsPlugin/README.md

 Unofficial Cura plugin which adds a new "Klipper Settings" category and a number of Klipper-specific setting features to the bottom of the Cura settings list.
 Designed to work natively on any printer running Klipper without the need for macros.

 This is a work in progress spawned from my [PressureAdvanceSettingPlugin](https://github.com/jjgraphix/PressureAdvanceSettingPlugin) which this is intended to take the place of.
-The current Beta version implements the same Pressure Advance settings as well as detailed options to initiate Klipper's Tuning Tower sequence and control various velocity limits.
+The current version implements the same Pressure Advance settings into the new category as well as options to initiate Klipper's Tuning Tower sequence and various other Klipper settings.

 Additional features are in the works but please feel free to propose suggestions.<br/><br/>